An unbiased approach to compressed sensing: The sparsity problem

 In the above proposition, there is nothing said as to whether $x'$ is a global minimum or not.
 To get further, let $z'$ correspond to $x'$ via \eqref{y}.
 We need conditions such that \eqref{cond3} holds for $z'$, i.e.

-We remind the reader that $N$ is a number which preferably is a bit larger than $2K$, where $K$ is the cardinality of $x_0$.
+We remind the reader that $N$ is a number which preferably is a bit larger than $2k$, where $k$ is the cardinality of $x_0$.

 \begin{proposition} Let $A$ satisfy $\|A\|_{\infty,col}\leq 1$.
-If $\|\ep\|< {\beta_N^2\sqrt{\mu}}$ and then \eqref{cond31} holds. \end{proposition} \begin{proof} Using \eqref{sof} we get
+If $\|\ep\|_2< {(1-\delta_N^-)\sqrt{\mu}}$ and then \eqref{cond31} holds. \end{proposition} \begin{proof} Using \eqref{sof} we get

 Since $A^*P_{(\text{Ran} A_{S})^{\perp}}$ is 0 on rows with index $j\in S$ (being a scalar product of a vector in $\text{Ran} A_{S}$ and another in its orthogonal complement), we see that $z_{j}'= x_{j}'$ for such $j$.
-Combining this with the final estimate of Proposition \ref{p1}, we see that holds whenever which is true by the assumptions.
-For the remaining $z_{j}'$, (i.e. $j\in S^c$), we have $x_{j}'=0$ so which establishes \eqref{cond31}. \end{proof}
+Combining this with the final estimate of Proposition \ref{p11}, we see that holds as a consequence of \eqref{po7}.
+For the remaining $z_{j}'$, (i.e. $j\in S^c$), we have $x_{j}'=0$ so \eqref{tg} implies which establishes \eqref{cond31}. \end{proof}

-Putting all the results together and combining with simple estimates, we finally get.
+Putting all the results together and combining with simple estimates, we finally get

-\begin{theorem} Suppose that $b=Ax_0+\ep$ where $A$ is an $m\times n$-matrix with $\|A\|_{\infty,col}\leq 1$ and set $\card (x_0)=K.$ Let $N\geq 2K$ and assume that $\|\ep\|< {\beta_{N}^2\sqrt{\mu}}$ and Then the oracle solution $x'=x_S$ is a unique global minimum to $\kfir$ as well as $\kfi$, with the property that $\supp x'=\supp x_0$, that and that $\card(x'')> N-K$ for any other stationary point $x''$ of $\kfir$. \end{theorem}
+\begin{theorem} Suppose that $b=Ax_0+\ep$ where $A$ is an $m\times n$-matrix with $\|A\|_{\infty,col}\leq 1$ and set $\card (x_0)=k.$ Let $N\geq 2k$ and assume that $\|\ep\|_2< {(1-\delta_N^-)\sqrt{\mu}}$ and Then the oracle solution $x'=x_{or}$ is a unique global minimum to $\kfir$ as well as $\kfi$, with the property that $\supp x'=\supp x_0$, that and that $\card(x'')> N-k$ for any other stationary point $x''$ of $\kfir$. \end{theorem}

 \begin{proof} All the statements follow by Theorem \ref{thm:statpoint:vec}, Theorem \ref{thm:globalpoint2} and Proposition \ref{p1}, so we just need to check that these apply.
-Note that $\beta_{N}\leq \beta_K\leq \|A\|_{\infty,col}\leq 1$ which will be used repeatedly.
+Note that $\sqrt{1-\delta_{N}^-}\leq \sqrt{1-\delta_k^-}\leq \|A\|_{\infty,col}\leq 1$ which will be used repeatedly.

-We begin to verify that Proposition \ref{p1} applies, which is easy by noting that $\|\ep\|\leq \beta_N^2\sqrt{\mu}<2\sqrt{\mu}$ and
+We begin to verify that Proposition \ref{p1} applies, which is easy by noting that $\|\ep\|_2\leq (1-\delta_N^-)\sqrt{\mu}<\sqrt{\mu}$ and